khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 - Similar to [alert placement](/components/alert#placement), the content within the banner will determine its placement on the page.
 - Generally speaking, an introduction banner should be used at the page-level and relate to all content on the page, whereas a promotion banner can either be used at the page-level or in-page level.
 If in-page level is used, the banner should be placed directly above the content it relates to.

-<figure-img label="Introduction banner at the top of the page" src="/img/banner-page-level.png" width="332"></figure-img>
+<figure-img alt="Page level banner position" label="Introduction banner at the top of the page" src="/img/banner-page-level.png" width="332"></figure-img>

-<figure-img label="In-page banner above the content it relates to" src="/img/banner-in-page.png" width="332"></figure-img>
+<figure-img alt="Page level banner position" label="In-page banner above the content it relates to" src="/img/banner-in-page.png" width="332"></figure-img>

 ### Accessibility